-- you vary your Policy, for example when you add a new Plan or benefit option; - there is a change in your Benefit Amount, for example when your Benefit Amount increases (including through the Inflation Protection Benefit and Guaranteed Future Insurability Benefit); - a discount no longer applies or changes because you varied your Policy; - government duties or charges change; or - we change our premium rates or Policy fee (refer to Section 1.3.3 for details).
+- you vary your Policy, for example when you add a new Plan or benefit option; - there is a change in your Benefit Amount, for example when your Benefit Amount increases (including through the Inflation Protection Benefit and Guaranteed Future Insurability Benefit); - a discount no longer applies or changes because you varied your Policy; - government duties or charges change; or - we change our premium rates or Policy fee (see section 1.3.3).

-If your premiums change there may be options available to help you manage the cost of your cover, please speak to us or a financial adviser for assistance.
+If your premiums change there may be options available to help you manage the cost of your cover, please speak to your adviser for assistance.